 Keil MDK-ARM does not provide any native support for J-Link script files so usage of them cannot be configured from within the GUI of the IDE itself.
-Anyhow, it is possible to use a J-Link script file by making use of the J-Link DLL auto-search feature:
+Anyhow, it is possible to use a J-Link script file by making use of the auto-search feature of the DLL:

-• Navigate to the folder where the uVision project (.uvproj, .uvprojx) is located that shall use the script file.
+Navigate to the folder where the uVision project (\.uvproj, \.uvprojx) is located that shall use the script file.